chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	6. The file "6-firstdirectory" creates a directory called "my_first_directory in the /tmp/ directory.

-	7. the "7-movethatfile" file writes a script that move the file betty from the /tmp directory to the /tmp/my_first_directory.
+	7. The "7-movethatfile" file writes a script that move the file betty from the /tmp directory to the /tmp/my_first_directory.

+	8. The '8-firstdelete' file deletes the file betty in the /tmp/my_firstdirectory.